 The white filaments you see are root hairs extending off the seed radicle.
 Notice that all of the fuzzy white is attached to the radicle.

-The seeds and seed hulls have nothing fuzzy growing off of them -- only the white thick radicle.
+The seeds and seed hulls have nothing fuzzy growing off them- only the thick white radicle.

 Even though the fuzzy white spread on this tray looks more like mold on microgreens, they are only fine root hairs that, in some cases, are growing over nearby seeds.
-A bit later in the article, we will show you how to help identify root hairs from mold.
+Later in the article, we will show you how to help identify root hairs from mold.